What’s the absolute best way to start learning the guitar?

 Everlong – Foo Fighters

 The only riff on the list in drop D tuning.
-The alternative tuning means David Letterman’s favorite song has several chords that are played with a single finger.
+The alternative tuning means David Letterman’s favorite song has several chords you can play with a single finger.

 Dave Grohl thinks of the guitar as if it was a drum set.
 So listen to the subtle downward strum pattern of the intro to get a feel for the changes.